 At Christian Brothers Academy, a longtime saying has been “bring us your boys and we will return to you men.”
 Our faculty, administration and staff take on the good work of helping young men become morally responsible, intellectually curious, and actively engaged members of our society.

-The entire Academy experience, from the classroom to the chapel to the center stage to the fields of competition, is focused on facilitating that development.
+The entire Academy experience, from the classroom to the chapel to center stage to fields of competition, is focused on facilitating that development.

-At the Academy, we understand and appreciate the mind of a boy – his sense of humor, strong energy, and unique learning styles.
+At the Academy, we understand and appreciate the mind of a young man – his sense of humor, strong energy and unique learning styles.
 Moreover, we believe that our dedicated, focused approach is critical to helping unlock a young man’s full potential.

 The successful nature of our approach is evident in the consistent quality of our graduates and impressive outcomes of our alumni base.